Why Swim at the Y?

 All swim lesson progress cards are available online.
 Progress cards will be posted in the evening on the day of your child’s swim lesson at the end of each season.
 To view your child’s swim lesson progress card you will need their membership barcode number.
 To retrieve their barcode please call 250-386-7511 or visit the Membership Services desk.
 To view your child’s swim lesson progress card click here.

 - Swim Lesson Seasons, Breaks and HolidaysSwimming lessons will continue to run throughout each season of the year with the following breaks: end of school year, end of summer break, Christmas holidays and March/Spring break (specific dates will be posted prior to each break).
 Lessons continue through the summer following the same schedules.
 Swim lessons will run on the weekend of statutory holidays but are cancelled on the statutory holiday (typically Monday).

-Please note Fall Season swim lessons are currently running until December 16th, 2018.
-Swim lessons will be on a break starting Monday December 17th, 2018 and will resume with the Winter Season on Monday January 14th, 2019.
+Please note the Winter Season of swim lessons are currently running until March 17th, 2019.
+Swim lessons will be on a break starting Monday March 18th, 2019 and will resume with the Spring Season on Monday April 8th, 2019.

 Swim Lesson Programs

 Currently in Red Cross swim lessons; please review the Red Cross and YMCA Conversion Chart

 The Lil Dipper 1 program is for children ages 6 months – 5 years.
 This non-registered parent participation program includes Splasher and Bubbler levels.

 Lil Dipper 2

 The Lil Dipper 2 program is for children ages 3 – 5 years.
 This registered program includes Bobber, Floater, Glider, Diver, Surfer and Dipper levels.
 Lil Dipper 2 programs do not require parent participation.
 Should your child need support from a parent please participate in Lil Dipper 1 until they are comfortable without a parent.